Freelancing software that helps you get paid faster.

 While there’s no specific or formal training that you need to do work as an SEO professional, it’s helpful to have a background or some experience in marketing and sales.
-Not only will it give you some common ground when consulting with your clients, but you’ll have the tactics needed to find, attract, and retain clients for your freelance business.
+Not only will it give you some common ground when consulting with your clients, but you’ll have the tactics needed to find, attract with great proposal templates, and retain clients for your freelance business.

 If you are completely new to selling, however, it’s still possible to have a viable SEO business by implementing some proven prospecting methods.
 Read on to see how you can get SEO clients in record time.

 It should go without saying, but you should best display your professional skills by using them.
 If your own freelance portfolio website isn’t coming up well in search, then you have a huge opportunity to polish your SEO results before reaching out to clients.
 While some of the terms are so broad – and popular – that ranking for them might be impossible, there are many terms you can try to rank for that will not only help you reach those who are looking for SEO help, but will demonstrate that you really do know what you are doing.